NewRussianPirat/MethodsOfComputationalMathematics/README.md

-Assignments on methods of computional mathematics, 3 course
+Assignments on methods of computational mathematics, 3 course